RaflyQowi/Basic-NLP-Documentation/README.md

 - **News Classification:** Applying Bag of N-grams for classifying news articles.
 - **E-commerce Product Classification:** Using TF-IDF for classifying e-commerce products.

+## 3. Text Preprocessing 3

+- **Word2Vec:** Implementing Word2Vec using the Gensim library for feature extraction on text.
+  Machine Learning Implementations

+### Machine Learning Implementations

+- **Star Review Classification:** Using Word2Vec for predicting user star reviews based on their text reviews.
+Utilizing both a custom Word2Vec model and a pretrained model from the Gensim library.

 ## Getting Started

 1. Clone the repository: